 Wood availability is a very important factor in determining how much fuel a family consumes.
 There is a danger that if the stove testers provide fuel to the family, the family will adopt consumption patterns that they do not follow under normal circumstances.
 However, if fuel is not provided, and the family gathers it every one or two days, it becomes quite difficult to keep track of overall consumption.
 The impact of providing fuel to the family may be larger in areas that suffer badly from wood scarcity.
-As stove-testers organize the KPT, they may want to take a different approach depending on the extent of wood scarcity in the target community.
-If they choose to provide fuel to the family, they should be aware that the outcome of the test might be affected.10 For example, the family may simply use all the wood that is provided, even if it is much more than they normally consume.
-Alternatively, if the family is told that they can keep whatever fuel is not used at the end of the week of measurement, they may be more conservative than they are normally in order to save the "gift".
+As stove testers organize the KPT, they may want to take a different approach depending on the extent of wood scarcity in the target community.
+If they choose to provide fuel to the family may simply use all the wood that is provided, even if it is much more than they normally consume.
+Alternatively, if the family is told that they can keep whatever fuel is not used at the end of the week of measurement, they may be more conservative than they are normally in order to save the "gift."